Fréjus Cathedral: Bishop's Palace and the cathedral complex

 In the 18th century, as the city went into economic decline, the bishops of Fréjus began to neglect their residence, spending more and more time in Draguignan, the new seat of the bishopric.
 After the French Revolution the palace was abandoned for twenty years.
 In 1823 the new bishop decided to replace the structure completely.
-Most of the palace was demolished, and part of what remained became part of the Hôtel de Ville or city hall in 1912.
+Most of the palace was demolished, and part of what remained became part of the Hôtel de Ville (town hall) in 1912.